Is Your Oral History Legal and Ethical?

 Data Protection explained including fair processing, data subject consent, restrictions on direct marketing, security and enforcement plus freedom of information and how it relates to charities.

-Valerie Raleigh Yow, Recording Oral History: A Guide for the Humanities and Social Sciences, second edition, London: Sage, 2005.
+Valerie Raleigh Yow, Recording Oral History: A Guide for the Humanities and Social Sciences, third edition, Lanham, MD: Rowman & Littlefield, 2015.

 An excellent guide which includes a useful chapter on ethical issues.